d120/pyBuchaktion/README.md

 Documentation
 ----
 You can find information, a manual and furthermore in the Wiki of this project.

 Deployment
 ----------

+Add `'pyTUID', 'import_export', 'pyBuchaktion'` to your `INSTALLED_APPS` setting.

-To use pyBuchaktion, you will need to configure [pyTUID](https://github.com/d120/pyTUID).
-As pip currently does not provide a preferred dependency resolution workflow for privately hosted projects, you'll need to start pip with `--process-dependency-links`.
+Note that you will also need to configure [pyTUID](https://github.com/d120/pyTUID).

+As pip currently does not provide a preferred dependency resolution workflow for git hosted projects, you'll need to start pip with `--process-dependency-links`.

 License
 ----